withastro/astro/.changeset/fluffy-cups-travel.md

 '@astrojs/rss': major
 ---

-Update RSS configuration with our content collections in mind.
+Update RSS configuration with content collections in mind.

 1. Expose an `rssSchema` for use with content collections.
 This ensures are RSS feed properties are present in your frontmatter: